ebureauet/frontend-framework/docs/workingwithhtml.md

 ### Scalable

 When the project gets bigger this is when modular approach is best, in that it allows a project to grow without duplicating one code base to another.
 This is because the partial html files can be reused in another html template so as to extend its features.
 Your partials are the building blocks of your templates.
+This is adding a lot of flexibility to your frontend workflow.

 Overall, the sum of all the advantages mentioned above can greatly enhance the frontend workflow against the traditional development process wherein frontend static html pages are developed in single files rather than having parts of it separated.